A survey on the growth rate inequality for sphere endomorphisms: Topological polynomials

-Going back to Theorem A, we already pointed out that local connectivity is a technical hypothesis used only to guarantee that external rays land.
-If one wanted to push the proof forwards, one has to consider the case where external rays land on proper subcontinua of $\partial R$ and try to fish for fixed points inside these continua.
+Going back to Theorem \ref{teoa}, we already pointed out that local connectivity is a technical hypothesis used only to guarantee that external rays land.
+If one wanted to push the proof forward, one has to consider the case where external rays land on proper subcontinua of $\partial R$ and try to fish for fixed points inside these continua.
 This strategy could work if for instance one could prove that the impression of periodic rays (or at least of enough of them) is contained in an injectivity region of $f$.
 Indeed, if that were the case, one could get fixed points of the iterates $f^n$ by applying some Brouwer theory locally.
-However, it may as well happen that the impression of every (periodic) prime end is the whole set $\partial R$, in which case this particular strategy falls appart.
+However, it may as well happen that the impression of every (periodic) prime end is the whole set $\partial R$, in which case this particular strategy falls apart.
 The question that arises then is whether or not that is possible.

 It is fascinating that this is not known even in the holomorphic case.
 Indeed, whether or not there exists a rational function with an indecomposable continuum as its Julia set is a well-known unsolved problem (see \cite{cmr}).
-Furthermore, it was not known until recently if there existed {\it branched coverings} of the sphere of degree $d$, with $|d|>1$, having an indecomposable completely invariant continuum.
+Furthermore, it was not known until recently if there existed \textit{branched coverings} of the sphere of degree $d$, with $|d|>1$, having an indecomposable completely invariant continuum.
 In \cite{plig} such an example was given, and we will discuss it in the next section.
 However, this example does not have a completely invariant proper and simply-connected region.
-Moreover, it is not known whether or not there exists a {\it plane} branched covering of degree $d$, with $|d|>1$, having an indecomposable completely invariant continuum.
-In \cite{elena} the results in \cite{cmr} were studied from a topological viewpoint, and were shown to be purely topological (independent of the holomorphic assumptions).\\
+Moreover, it is not known whether or not there exists a \textit{plane} branched covering of degree $d$, with $|d|>1$, having an indecomposable completely invariant continuum.

+In \cite{elena} the results in \cite{cmr} were studied from a topological viewpoint, and were shown to be purely topological (independent of the holomorphic assumptions).

-It is known that {\it certain} indecomposable continua cannot be totally invariant subsets of a sphere branched covering, and this will be discussed in Section \ref{indec}.
-However, intriguingly enough, the general question stands wide open.\\
+It is known that \textit{certain} indecomposable continua cannot be totally invariant subsets of a sphere branched covering, and this will be discussed in Section \ref{indec}.
+However, intriguingly enough, the general question stands wide open.

-\section{indecomposable continua}
+\section{Indecomposable continua}